SQream/sqream_docs/connecting_to_sqream/client_platforms/spark.rst

 * SQream version 2022.1.8 or later
 * Spark version 3.3.1 or later
-* SQream Spark plugin xxxx
+* SQream Spark plugin 1.0.0
 * JDBC version 4.5.6 or later